Low-tech biochar production for smallholders as an opportunity for enhancing livelihood and promoting climate-smart agriculture.

 Biochar is a form of charcoal produced in low-oxygen environments and essentially “fixes” the carbon in plant matter into a long-term, stable form that is stored in soils.
 Valued as a low-fertility soil amendment, biochar improves water and nutrient retention, assists in acidic soils, encourages soil microbiota and improves crop yields.

-Our farmers can convert oil palm agriculture wastes into biochar that can be used as natural soil amendments on their farms.
-We expect to see an increase in yields, improved soil quality and higher farm profitability.
-Biochar technology is relatively inexpensive, scalable and accessible.
+By converting oil palm agriculture wastes into biochar that can be used as natural soil amendments on their farms, farmers can expect to see an increase in yields, improved soil quality and higher farm profitability.

 Smallholders for Climate Impact